BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Image: Ana Sha | Shutterstock

-From baby loungers to nursing pillows and tummy time pillows, infant support cushions have been used by parents in various ways for decades.
+From baby loungers to nursing pillows and tummy time support, infant support cushions have been used by parents in various ways for decades.
 Unfortunately with their use has come increasing preventable accidents.
 Between 2010 and 2022, the CPSC reported 79 child deaths and 125 injuries associated with these products.
 Most incidents occurred when infant support cushions were used inappropriately, such as in sleep settings without supervision.
 These dangerous settings along with product shortcomings can lead to a higher risk of suffocation, entrapment or falls.

 1. Firmness Testing: All surfaces that may come into contact with a baby must meet strict firmness standards to prevent suffocation caused by the cushion conforming to the baby’s face.